John Anderson Campus: Chancellors Hall

 Chancellors Hall is located at the intersection of rotten row east and taylor street.
 It is the tallest accommodation allowing up to 165 spaces available for students.
 These are separated into 3 to 6 people per flat.
 Every one of these bedrooms has an en suite shower/wash-hand basin/WC.
 The people on each flat share a large kitchen/living/dining room and a TV is also included.
 Rent includes heating/lighting and also a cleaning service for the shared areas of the flat.
 Chancellors Hall was named after The Chancellor Rt.
 Hon the Lord Smith of Kelvin.
 Lord Smith is one of Scotland's leading business figures and currently chairs the organising committee for the Glasgow 2014 Commonwealth Games.
 Lord Smith is currently chairman of SSE, Weir Group and the UK Green Investment Bank and is a non-executive director of Standard Bank Group South Africa.

 Birkbeck Court

 Birkbeck court is named after George Birkbeck who studied natural philosophy at the Andersonian Institution, now the University of Strathclyde.
+It is situated on Cathedral Street in the north west corner of the accommodation block..
 Birkbeck court is the oldest and biggest student accommodation housing three hundred and four students.
 The court is divided into flats each housing six students.
 Each student has their own small study bedroom but shares kitchen, living and dining room.
 Other facilities shared include shower room and toilet.
 Birkbeck court being the largest hall of residence there is a great deal of meeting other student from a wide range of cultures and backgrounds.
 The court is also near other leisure facilities being very close Glasgow City which is only 5 minutes’ walk.

-Birkbeck court is located in the north west corner of the accommodation block.
+It was constructed between 1972 and 1974.